marvin-garcia/IoTEdgeLogging/EdgeSolution/README.md

 # Custom Logging in IoT Edge Modules

-This folder provides an IoT Edge solution with a .NET Core and and Python modules, both giving you an idea on how to do logging in a way that aligns with the [Syslog severity level]([Syslog - Wikipedia](https://en.wikipedia.org/wiki/Syslog#Severity_level)) standard.
+This folder provides an IoT Edge solution with a .NET Core and and Python modules, both giving you an idea on how to do logging in a way that aligns with the [Syslog severity level](https://en.wikipedia.org/wiki/Syslog#Severity_level) standard.

 ## Python Logging Module

-The [Python Sample Logs](modules/PythonSampleLogs/) module leverages the [OnlineExceptionFormatter](modules/PythonSampleLogs/CustomLogger.py) class, which is built on top of the [logging](https://docs.python.org/3/library/logging.html) Python module to make it easier to import and reference the logging object.
+The [Python Sample Logs](modules/PythonSampleLogs/) module leverages the [OnlineExceptionFormatter](modules/PythonSampleLogs/CustomLogger.py#L7) class, which is built on top of the [logging](https://docs.python.org/3/library/logging.html) Python module to make it easier to import and reference the logging object.
 The **OnlineExceptionFormatter** class provides a formatter that does the following:

 - Support for custom log formats.
 More info [here](https://docs.python.org/3/library/logging.html#formatter-objects).
 - Change time format to match exactly what the edge agent module expects
-- Change the log level from the Python [log levels](https://docs.python.org/3/library/logging.html#logging-levels) to [syslog severity codes](https://en.wikipedia.org/wiki/Syslog#Severity_level) standard
+- Switch the log level from Python [log levels](https://docs.python.org/3/library/logging.html#logging-levels) to [syslog severity codes](https://en.wikipedia.org/wiki/Syslog#Severity_level) standard
 - Convert exceptions to single line logs